LarryDong/OldVersion_LarryDong.github.io/index.md

 ## Project

-#### Coal mining support 3D reconstrction (In process)
+#### Coal mining support 3D reconstruction (Almost finished)
 Reconstruct hydraulic pressure supports in mine.
 Two LiDARs are used for localization and reconstruction.
-After reconstruction, each support is isolated based on protecting board on the top.
-Futher work is to calcualte poses and show the model of suppots in mine.
+After reconstruction, each support is isolated and states (position&orientation) of the sprag (护帮)  and base are detected for its control.
+Now we are waiting for Mining Products Safety Approval and Certification to test our algorithm in a real mine.
 <center>
 <figure>
 <!--